BA (Hons) Law and Management Science, Keele University (1994)

 I was delighted and humbled to win the “Lawyer of the Year” Award at the Northern Law Awards 2015.
 My team also won the “Litigation and Dispute Resolution Team of the Year” Award at the same event of which I am very proud.

-2016 - Practice head Alison Leith and Debra Burton are praised for being 'hardworking and effective; they fight hard for their clients'.
+2016 - Practice head Alison Leith praised for being 'hardworking and effective; fights hard for their clients'.

 When you were a child, what did you want to be when you grew up?

 Why law as a career?

 It was either science or law.
 I think I was influenced by watching LA Law as a teenager.